tada5hi/vuecs/packages/navigation/README.md

     }
 ]

-export const navigationProvider = createNavigationProvider({
+export const provider = createNavigationProvider({
     async getItems(tier: number, itemsActive: NavigationItem[]) {
         // Return elements for a specific tier.
         // The context provides the current active elements for